-My best friend from high school, Katherine, married a wonderful man who was diagnosed with type 2 diabetes a little over two years ago.
-John Schaaf, now 60, lives with Katherine in Berkeley, Calif., and works for Chevron Corporation in nearby Richmond.
+My best friend from high school, Katherine, married a wonderful man who was diagnosed with type 2 diabetes a little over six years ago.
+John Schaaf, now 63, lives with Katherine in Berkeley, Calif., and works is retired from Chevron Corporation in nearby Richmond.

 I found John to be inspirational because when he was diagnosed, he worked through being overwhelmed with the all the information that was thrust at him.
 He set goals and created high expectations for himself, and then met them.